40,000 Perform Friday Prayer at Al-Aqsa Mosque

 The occupation authorities deprive thousands of citizens from the West Bank provinces from accessing Jerusalem to perform prayers at Al-Aqsa, as obtaining special permits to cross their military checkpoints surrounding the holy city is a prerequisite.

-Weather Conditions: Partly Cloudy with a Slight Increase in Temperatures
+Weather Conditions: Dusty and Partly Cloudy with Rising Temperatures